Mjz86/C_colon/mcc.md

 - `std::(L/E) bool_t`(1 byte),`std::flag_t`(1 bit) ( a single bit cant have endian-ness):

- the bolean types , flag is not obscure because its the same code generation as long as it's not stored in memory ( only then we do a multi instruction sequence to do masking, which might be optimized away).
+ the bolean types , flag is not obscure because its the same code generation as long as it is not stored in memory ( only then we do a multi instruction sequence to do masking, which might be optimized away).